ashishakkumar/Product-Demand-Forecasting-AI-for-Economics-/README.md

 In this Project for the subject AI for Economics, we have made an application interface that can help us forecast :
 1. Total units that can be demanded at various stores
-2. Total SKUs that can be demande both are predicted on a weekly basis
+2. Total SKUs that can be demanded

+both are predicted on a weekly basis

 We tried Multiple models like :